-Almost every culture has a food that raises the odd eyebrow, or is considered just plain gross.
+Almost every culture has food that raises the odd eyebrow or is considered just plain gross.
 We bring you Balut (also spelled Balot).

 So, what is Balut?
-Well it’s a hard boiled duck egg.
+Well, it’s a hard-boiled duck egg.
 Sounds innocent right?
-Well said egg is fertilised and then allowed to develop for up to 20 weeks.
+Well said egg is fertilized and then allowed to develop for up to 20 weeks.
 And that’s when you eat it.

-At 20 weeks the duck had developed body parts, like eyes, beams and indeed feathers.
+At 20 weeks the duck had developed body parts, like eyes, beaks and indeed feathers.
 Is your mouth watering yet?

-In fact balut can be found throughout Asia.
-I’ve personally had it in Vietnam, and China, but in the Philippines they take fertilised duck egg very seriously.
+In fact, balut can be found throughout Asia.
+I’ve personally had it in Vietnam, and China, but in the Philippines, they take fertilized duck egg very seriously.

-You will find balut on almost every street corner, anywhere that has street food in the Philippines, and from vendors pushing about their food trucks.
+You will find it on almost every street corner, anywhere that has street food in the Philippines, and from vendors pushing about their food trucks.

 In many ways it’s sad people get so grossed out, and that it’s considered “exotic”.
-In fact balut is pretty damned delicious.
+In fact, it is pretty damned delicious.

-Oh and of course it’s an aphrodisiac!
+Oh, and of course it’s an aphrodisiac!
 I personally can’t say if it works for that, or not as I’ve usually had a drink when I eat it.
-As usual I digress.
-Ironically balut can therefore be found in mist red-light districts, such as Angeles.
+As usual, I digress.
+Ironically balut can, therefore, be found in most red-light districts, such as Angeles.